Szymon-Czuszek/SAS-Data-Science/README.md

 The resulting dataset provides a structured representation of employees' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

+### Explanation:
+The employees dataset is structured to store information about employees, including their first name, last name, gender, age, and weight.
+The data is read from the "cards" section using the INFILE statement with a specified delimiter (,).
+The dsd option is used to handle consecutive delimiters as separate, empty fields.
+Each line in the "cards" section represents information about an employee, including their first name, last name, gender, age, and weight.
+The resulting dataset provides a structured representation of employees' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

 ## SAS Data Processing Example: "guardians" Dataset

 This SAS code snippet demonstrates the creation of a dataset named "guardians" containing information about guardians.
 The dataset has three variables: